 If you’re after more of a classy place to host your celebrations, Stanley Street’s Bar Signature is where it’s at.
 Attracting a high-end crowd, you might want to ditch your fancy dress and nickname embellished T-shirts to guarantee entry – no one wants to know how ‘Dyson Dave’ or ‘Round the Back Jack’ came to being.
 As far as massive club nights go, Bar Signature has The Truth Thursdays, Fresh N Funky Fridays, Saturday’s Anthem and Sunday’s Vibe among the most popular.
 Seel Street also has a resident poltergeist, Heebie Jeebies.
 Responsible for public disturbances and all manner of debauchery, this rambunctious, split-level, late night bar-come-club should be high up on your hit list.
 With a cult-like status, yet universal appeal, this place is generally somewhere you’ll stumble upon and won’t want to leave.
 Dedicated to jazz, Heebies have been serving potent concoctions and hazy memories with a side of soft jazz for almost a decade – and are ready and braced to host your stag do.

 There are so many reasons Liverpool is a stag do favourite.
 Want to find out why?
-Check out our Liverpool stag weekends page, for more info on our central accommodation, hundreds of activities (including football tickets and the DTV Shredder Safari) and heaps of bespoke packages.
+Check out our Liverpool stag weekends page, for more info on our central accommodation, hundreds of activities (including football tickets and heaps of bespoke packages.
 In a bit, la.